KokkakNiphon/KokkakNiphon/README.md

 - 👯 I’m looking to collaborate on ...
 Indie game project
 - 🤔 I’m looking for help with ...
 OS
 - 💬 Ask me about ...
 Anything! 😆
 - 📫 How to reach me: ...
-Twitter: @KokkakNiphon
+Twitter: @KokkakNiphon / Twitch.tv: Jinlamang
 - 😄 Pronouns: ...
 He/Him